Popular Services

 The CAEN Lab Software Environment (CLSE) is the desktop computing experience for students using CAEN computers.
 It is available for Microsoft Windows and Red Hat Enterprise Linux, and is designed to enable ease of use and enhance productivity for Michigan Engineering students performing course work and academic research.

-Technical support for the Aerospace Engineering department.
+IT support for the Industrial and Operations Engineering department.